 Steel bikes have a timelessness not seen in other frame materials.
 They don't look like last year's model after only 1-2 seasons.
 Steel also gives beautiful clean lines, excellent fatigue resistance and desirable flex characteristics.

 This is also no ordinary straight-gauge steel tubing; the UK is home to Reynolds, makers of some of the finest bicycle tubing available anywhere.
-The Reynolds 853 DZB tube set used is double butted, heat treated and air hardened.
+The Reynolds 853 DZB tube set used is triple butted, heat treated and air hardened.
 This means these tubes have great mechanical properties and there's more material where the stresses are higher and less material where it's not needed to save weight.

 I believe strongly in trying to minimise the environmental impact of this business.
 I believe the best thing we can do the for the environment as mountain bikers is to use our bikes for longer before replacing them.
 For that reason I don't believe in introducing a new model every year, quickly making the previous frames "old news".
 I have designed my frames to be easily fixed and serviced and I will always do my best to make available spare parts to keep my frames in use.